InvadingOctopus/octopuskit/Documentation/Architecture.md

 * [TODO & Roadmap][todo]

 ##### Notes

+* This documentation assumes that the reader has some prior experience with developing for Apple platforms in the Swift programming language.

 * Currently, API documentation (i.e. for types/methods/properties) is only provided via extensive source-code comments, which can be viewed in Xcode's Quick Help.